-Although Mt Barker council have promised to plan 3 fold the trees that were removed, the question still remains, why cut these trees off at the base and stick them back in the ground?
+Although Mt Barker council has promised to plan 3 fold the trees that were removed, the question still remains, why cut these trees off at the base and stick them back in the ground?

 In the end, they are going to be more of a hazard to pedestrians then an asset for local wildlife.
 Dead timber rots over time and the trees are likely going to become unstable dropping branches and could come down in heavy winds.

 Even celebrity muscle weighed in, with Gardening Australia’s Sophie Thomson saying;